-Under SEC rules, we are required to calculate and disclose the annual total compensation of our median employee and the ratio of the annual total compensation of our median employee as compared to the annual total compensation of our CEO ("CEO Pay Ratio").
+Under SEC rules, we are required to calculate and disclose the annual total compensation of our median employee and the ratio of the annual total compensation of our CEO ("CEO Pay Ratio").
 The following CEO Pay Ratio disclosure for 2022 is the Company's reasonable, good faith estimate calculated in accordance with the requirements of Item 402(u) of Regulation S-K and Section 952(6) of the Dodd-Frank Act and may not be comparable to the pay ratio disclosures of other companies.